-In its submittal of this revision, the WVDEP stated that the revision is intended to comply with the required program amendment codified in the Federal regulations at 30 CFR 948.16 (kkkk).
-The requirement at 30 CFR 948.16 (kkkkk) provides that CSR 38-2-7.5.j.3.B be amended by deleting the phrase, "except for those areas with a slope of at least 50%," and by deleting the phrase, "and other areas from which the applicant affirmatively demonstrates and the Director of the WVDEP finds that soil cannot reasonably be recovered."
+In its submittal of this revision, the WVDEP stated that the revision is intended to comply with the required program amendment codified in the Federal regulations at 30 CFR 948.16 (kkkkk).
+The requirement at 30 CFR 948.16 (kkkkk) provides that CSR 38-2-7.5.j.3.B must be amended by deleting the phrase, "except for those areas with a slope of at least 50%," and by deleting the phrase, "and other areas from which the applicant affirmatively demonstrates and the Director of the WVDEP finds that soil cannot reasonably be recovered."
+With this change, the State rules at CSR 38-2-14.3. like the Federal rules at 30 CFR 816.22, still require an operator to save and redistribute all topsoil.
+Under this revision, topsoil on slopes greater than 50 percent may be removed in combination with and saved with the other soil horizons.
+We find that the amendment satisfies the required program amendment codified in the Federal regulations at 30 CFR 948.16(kkkkk), and it can be removed.
+The amended language is approved.

 ll.
-CSR 38-2-7.5.j.3.E.
+CSR 38-2-7.5. j.3.E.
 This provision concerns soil substitutes and is amended by adding the phrase "and is in accordance with 14.3.c of this rule" at the end of the first sentence.

-In its submittal of this revision, the WVDEP stated that the revision is intended to comply with the required program amendment codified in the Federal regulations at 30 CFR 948.16 (IllII).
-The requirement at 30 CFR 948.16 (IllIII) provides that CSR 38-2-7.5.j.3.E be amended, or the West Virginia program otherwise be amended, to provide that soil substitute material must be equally suitable for sustaining vegetation as the existing topsoil and the resulting medium is the best available in the permit area to support vegetation.
+In its submittal of this revision, the WVDEP stated that the revision is intended to comply with the required program amendment codified in the Federal regulations at 30 CFR 948.16 (lllll).
+The requirement at 30 CFR 948.16 (lllll) provides that CSR 38-2-7.5.j.3.E be amended, or the West Virginia program otherwise be amended, to provide that soil substitute material must be equally suitable for sustaining vegetation as the existing topsoil and the resulting medium is the best available in the permit area to support vegetation.
+The West Virginia rules at CSR 38-2-14.3.c concerning top soil substitutes provide that a qualified laboratory must certify that: